Fredobert/TacticalBattleChess/README.md

-# Project is temporarily on hold until 2.12.2018 (working on another project)!

 The main goal of this project is learning.
 Working on a "big" project like this helps me to get a better concept of video game development and also improves my programming skills.
 While also giving me a small dive into other areas like shaders, art and game AI.
 My current focus is building a solid fundament as a base for my game.
 Therefore I want to create and improve most game-systems before starting to push more content like characters and abilities or improving the sprite quality.